german-easy-to-read/statements/_pages/about.md

 `"Das Glas steht heute Abend auf dem Tisch." (engl.: "The glass is on the table tonight.", literally: "the glass stands today evening on the table.")
 (Local adverbial: auf dem Tisch; temporal adverbial: heute Abend). `
 In this example, the local adverbial is obligatory because `"stehen" (eng: "standing")` requires a place.
 The temporal adverbial is not obligatory and thus forms a new statement.
 Therefore, this example contains two statements.

+The shared task comprises two subtasks:
+**Subtask 1: Detemining the number of statements**
+In the first subtask, the number of statements in the sentences should be predicted.
+The target is a whole number.
+**Subtask 2: Annotating the statement spans**
+In this subtask, the spans of the previously identified statements will be extracted.
+For details about the annotation and statement extraction, see our [annotation guidelines](https://german-easy-to-read.github.io/statements/annotations/).

 Our aim is to analyze and evaluate existing German Easy language texts.
 We do not want to enforce the use of one-statement sentences but merely analyze the density of statements.
 One target group is German Easy language authors who can check their own texts automatically.
 These annotations can also serve as a data basis for machine learning applications in the field of readability analysis and fact checking.